diomedesdigital/Moonshine-Stills-App/plugins/cordova-plugin-media/README.md

 - If a full path is not provided, the recording is placed in the `AppData/temp` directory.
 This can be accessed via the `File` API using `LocalFileSystem.TEMPORARY` or `ms-appdata:///temp/<filename>` URI.

 - Any subdirectory specified at record time must already exist.

+### Tizen Quirks

+- Not supported on Tizen devices.

 ## media.stop